tonishka/tp/docs/DeveloperGuide.md

     * Difficult to implement
     * Slower program use due to the addition of an additional navigation step

-We chose alternative 2 because its benefit to the user experience and visual clarity of the address book outweighs the cost of including an additional navigation step.
+We chose alternative 2 because its benefit to the visual clarity of the address book and thus the ease of its use outweighs the cost of including an additional navigation step.

 ### \[Proposed\] Undo/redo feature